seregonwar/PkgToolBox/README.md

 Currently, I am the only developer 👨‍💻 and handling all the work can be challenging.
 Any support is greatly appreciated! 🙌

-**P.S.** if you are able to use the OpenOrbis sdk you could be really useful.
-I would like to create a version of this application that can run directly on PlayStation so that I can manipulate pkg files directly from there!
-Contact me! ;)
+**P.S.** If you are able to use the OpenOrbis SDK, you could be really useful.
+I would like to create a version of this application that can run directly on PlayStation so that I can manipulate PKG files directly from there!
+Contact me! 😉

 ## Description
 PS4 PKG Tool is a tool for manipulating PS4 PKG files.
 It allows you to extract, inject, modify, and obtain information about PKG files.

+## Contributions
+- **[Sinajet](https://github.com/sinajet/)**: Creator of **[PS5-Game-Info](https://github.com/sinajet/PS5-Game-Info)**, used in the program to read `eboot.bin` packages from `.pkg` files and recognize whether they are fake or not.

 ## Features
 - **Extraction**: Extract specific files from a PKG.